creek-service/creek-kafka/streams-extension/README.md

-# Creek Kafka Extension
+# Creek Kafka Streams Extension

-Provides an extension to Creek to allow it to work with Kafka resources.
+Provides an extension to Creek to allow it to work with Kafka Streams and Kafka resources.